BJP when returns to power will advance in tackling unemployment by 2022-23: Mukhtar Abbas Naqvi

 Do you think that the last the by polls held in UP - which interestingly have been held in West, Central and East UP- are any indicator of how the state may vote this time?

 By polls are not indicators of General Elections.
 Just because two parties come together doesn't mean their vote share will also get clubbed.
-Voter is not a transferable community.
-We believe BJP will win more than 75 seats in Uttar Pradesh
+The voter is not a transferable community.
+We believe BJP will win more than 75 seats in Uttar Pradesh.

 What can the minorities expect from BJP's Sankalp Patra this time?